logo

 In this annual competition, awards are given for 1st, 2nd, and 3rd place.
 The creator of the winning photo essay is awarded the Reeser Trophy.

-The trophy was donated to the club in 2002 by the Reeser family, in recognition of Karl and Phyllis Reeser's contribution to photography while they were members of the Don Mills Camera Club.
+The Reeser family donated the trophy to the club in 2002 in recognition of Karl and Phyllis Reeser's contribution to photography while they were members of the Don Mills Camera Club.

 It was in honour of their 55th wedding anniversary.